 Dave Thomas Foundation for Adoption.
-The Dave Thomas Foundation for Adoption is a non-profit public charity dedicated to dramatically increasing the adoptions of the more than 140,000 children in North America's foster care systems.
+The Dave Thomas Foundation for Adoption is a national, nonprofit public charity dedicated exclusively to finding permanent homes and loving families for the nearly 155,000 children waiting in North America’s foster care systems.
 Dave Thomas, founder of Wendy's, created the Foundation in 1992 to assure that every child has a permanent home and a loving family.

 Evan B. Donaldson Institute for Adoption: Research, laws, practices and policies related to adoption.

 Federal Travel Adoption Services: Dedicated to providing the quality travel services necessary to bring adoptive families together.

 Georgia Department of Human Services Wednesday's Child Program: Wednesday’s Child of Georgia is a media based child-specific recruitment program utilized to heighten awareness on adoption and to improve the lives of children in foster care by helping them find permanent, loving and safe adoptive homes.